Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The lab-created diamond market seems to be having the rug pulled out from under them.
 If you purchased a lab-created diamond just one year ago, you would see the same diamond on sale for a fraction of the price you paid then.
 This has created a unique opportunity as well as some risks that we will discuss below.

 If you are on a budget and are not as concerned about the timelessness of a natural diamond, you can get a beautiful lab-created diamond at an excellent price.
 We recommend James Allen for lab-created diamonds.
-Take a look at this stunning 1.73ct diamond for an incredible price.
+Take a look at this stunning 1.70ct diamond from James Allen for an incredible price.
 There is no way you can get a natural diamond similar to this for anywhere close to the same price.
+Another retailer worth checking out is Clean Origin.
+Here is an amazing 2.02ct cushion cut diamond from their collection.

 If you are concerned that the ring you purchase today may be in store displays for a fraction of their current price, then buying a lab-created diamond may not be the best choice for you.